AliceO2Group/WebUi/QualityControl/README.md

 ```
 cp config-default.js config.js
 ```

-### Troubleshooting

-Q: When doing `npm ci` I have an error `error: no template named 'remove_cv_t' in namespace 'std'; did you mean 'remove_cv'?` or such.

-A: Make sure you are using nodeJS 14 and not nodeJS 16.

 ## Local Configuration
 In order to customise the QCG you can edit the following configuration file: `WebUi/QualityControl/config.js`